riverrun/blake2_elixir/README.md

 ## Status

 Blake2b and Blake2s are now supported (tree-hashing is not supported yet).
-The parallel versions are not supported yet.
+The parallel versions are also now supported.